bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-12-20-its-a-wonderful-life.md

 Stern posted one of his ‘Christmas cards’ to his Hollywood agent, Shirley Collier.
 She passed it on to the studios, and Stern found himself selling the tale for $10,000 to RKO, a deal apparently struck at Cary Grant’s insistence.
 Stern also sold it to _Good Housekeeping_, under the title, ‘The Man Who Never Was’; in 1945, under its original title, it was published as a short book.

 That Christmas of 1943, the Story Department at Paramount Pictures put a copy of Van Doren Stern’s story into circulation.
 Above the title, ‘The Greatest Gift’, at some point, in brackets, someone scrawled ‘It’s a Wonderful Life’.
 On 26 February 1944, Ray Spencer at Paramount wrote out a synopsis of Stern’s story, designating it as ‘Drama; Fantasy’, and the period it was set in as the ‘Present’.
-Spencer judged it to be a ‘very charming short story’, but one that would work best in an ‘episodic picture like the _Tales of Manhattan_.
-But whether it should be made the basis of a full-length screenplay is a moot question.’
+Spencer judged it to be a ‘very charming short story’, but one that would work best in an ‘episodic picture like the _Tales of Manhattan_.cBut whether it should be made the basis of a full-length screenplay is a moot question.’
 **Extracted from _It’s a Wonderful Life_ by Michael Newton (BFI Film Classics, 2023).
 Reproduced by kind permission of Bloomsbury Publishing. ©Michael Newton**
 <br>